Frequently Asked Questions

 A student's dependency status is determined by questions in the Student Portion of the FAFSA Form.
 It does not matter if you live with your parents, if you claimed yourself on your tax returns, or if you pay your own bills.
 You must meet certain criteria to be declared an independent student for the purposes of the FAFSA.
 View more Financial Aid information

-If you have difficulty with your log-on or PIN, submit a tech help request at HUB webpage or e-mail TheHub@clayton.edu, or call (678) 466-4357.
+If you have difficulty with your log-on, submit a tech help request at HUB webpage or e-mail TheHub@clayton.edu, or call (678) 466-4357.
 Your password cannot be changed by an email or phone request.
 To have your password changed or reset, you must go to the HUB and show a picture ID.

 Yes, one way to really get to know Clayton State and ease into life as a Laker is by living on campus in our residence hall or apartments.
 Laker Hall offers suite-style living for undergraduates, particularly freshman.
 Laker Village offers apartment-style accommodations for upperclassman and graduate students.